snarfed/oauth-dropins/README.md

 - `to(callback_path)` is a factory method that returns a request handler class you can use in a WSGI application, similar to [`StartHandler`](#starthandler).
   The callback path is the path in your app that users should be redirected to after the OAuth flow is complete.
-It will include the OAuth token in its query parameters, either `access_token` for OAuth 2.0 or `access_token_key` and `access_token_secret` for OAuth 1.1.
+It will include a `state` query parameter with the value provided by the `StartHandler`.
+It will also include an OAuth token in its query parameters, either `access_token` for OAuth 2.0 or `access_token_key` and `access_token_secret` for OAuth 1.1.
 It will also include an `auth_entity` query parameter with the string key of an [auth entity](#auth-entities) that has more data (and functionality) for the authenticated user.
-If the user declined the OAuth authorization request, the only query parameter will be `declined=true`.
+If the user declined the OAuth authorization request, the only query parameter besides `state` will be `declined=true`.

 - `finish(auth_entity, state=None)` is run in the initial callback request after the OAuth response has been processed. `auth_entity` is the newly created auth